 What is Shiratama Dango?

-Japanese sweets made with shiratama dango
+Popular sweets using shiratama dango

-- Zenzai (a sweet red bean soup)
+- Zenzai (sweet red bean soup)

 - Ice cream